NOTE: This page has been revised

 https://pjbartlein.github.io/REarthSysSci/github.css

-file is the one used to format the class
+The first .css file is the one used to format the class

-web page, while the second is the standard GitHub .css
+web page, while the second is the standard GitHub .css file

-used to format, for example, the README.md
+used to format, for example, the README.md file in a

 repository.